joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/determining-the-locale.md

 <div>

-1. Retrieve a list of the user’s preferred locales or languages from a user profile, browser settings, operating system settings, or a cookie.
+1. Retrieve a list of the user's preferred locales or languages from a user profile, browser settings, operating system settings, or a cookie.
 (Your application would need to implement this logic itself.
 The flash.globalization library does not support reading such preferences